Some interview questions are designed to put you on the spot, but few are as intimidating as “Why should we hire you?”

 For example, if the company you’re interviewing for is creating a new position for a Head of Growth, the job advertisement might look something like this:

-From the advertisement, it’s clear that the company has a sizeable budget and is looking for an experienced leader to drive big growth initiatives.
+From the advertisement, it’s clear that the company has a sizable budget and is looking for an experienced leader to drive big growth initiatives.
 Keywords underlined in blue tell us about the important role responsibilities and company goals.

 If you can demonstrate that you understand how to build effective strategies for promoting that growth, you’re making a solid case for why they should hire you.